-We have unfortunately seen many an office or facilities manager misled by a price tag or salesperson to purchase a product that doesn’t meet their all of their needs or to design a workspace layout that creates inefficient workflows.
+We have unfortunately seen many an office or facilities manager misled by a price tag or salesperson to purchase a product that doesn’t meet all of their needs or to design a workspace layout that creates inefficient workflows.

-To help you avoid a potentially costly headache we created this list of four characteristics that will help you differentiate between the office furniture providers willing to provide an excellent customer experience and those just out to peddle product.
+To help you avoid a potentially costly headache we created this list of four characteristics that will help you differentiate between the office furniture providers willing to provide excellent customer experience and those just out to peddle a product.

 1. Net Promoter Score

 Net Promoter Score (NPS) is a loyalty metric that uses a straightforward score to gauge an organization’s commitment to fostering positive customer relationships.
 An NPS can be as low as -100, and as high as 100.
 Typically, any NPS that is above zero is considered to be good, while an NPS over 50 is considered to be excellent.